Welcome to the Village of Pulaski Website

 The Village of Pulaski is a rural community in upstate New York, along the banks of the famous Salmon River.
-The latest Census of 2000 reports a population of 2,398 residents in 1,034 households.
-The Village was named in 1820 after General Count Casimir Pulaski, a Polish revolutionary and aide to General Washington.
+The latest Census of 2010 reports a population of 2,365 residents in 1,034 households.
+The story goes that in 1820 the Village was named after General Count Casimir Pulaski, a Polish revolutionary and aide to General Washington, when Revolutionary War heroes pulled his name from a hat.
+The Village was once called Fishville and sometimes it was called Salmon River.
 Pulaski incorporated on April 26, 1832.

 The Village of Pulaski has been a fortunate beneficiary of the John Ben Snow Foundation for many years.
 J.B.
 Snow was born in Pulaski, N.Y. on June 16, 1883.
 Snow dedicated his life to giving to educational, religious, scientific, and community causes in central New York, especially the Village of Pulaski.
 His selfless generosity was responsible for the constuction of the Snow Memorial Building (SMB) at 4917 Jefferson Street.
 The SMB houses the Offices of the Mayor, Village Clerk, Justice Court and Police Department along with the Public Library.
 Pamphlets sketching the life of John Ben Snow are available at the Village Clerk's Office or you can visit http://www.johnbensnow.com/.